Monash-FIT3170/2025W1-QualAI/README.md

   - **/chat** – Chatbot functionality & DeepSeek integration
   - **/database_client** – Manages Neo4j connection

-### 5.3 Technical Documentation
+### 5.3  Documentation

-- where to find technical documentation

-### 5.4 Outstanding tasks
+- A User Guide is avaliable [this link doesnt work](link)
+- Technical Documentation is provided within the source code

-### 5.5 Future Development Plans
+### 5.4 Outstanding / Future Development Plans

-- Multiple project support
-- Live file updating
-- Chatbot history
-- In application user guides
-- Improved Qualitative Analysis
+- Improve quality of qualitative analysis through more rigorous data analysis processing: [5-steps deductive inductive analysis](https://journals.sagepub.com/doi/full/10.1177/16094069231183620) and [thematic analysis](https://delvetool.com/blog/thematicanalysis)
+- Improved organisation of analysis, using gudied qualitative research [example] (https://www.covidence.org/ )
+- Improve speed and quality of offline chatbot

-### 5.6 Testing
+### 5.5 Testing

-- set up of CI/CD
+- CI/CD pipeline is set up with Github Actions to run on each Pull Request
-- Test files are located in the test folder
+- Tests are placed in test/backend_tests (unittest) and test/frontend_tests (mocha)

-### 5.7 Security and Privacy Compliance
+### 5.6 Security and Privacy Compliance

 A security and privacy audit has been completed for the project.
 This document can be found [here](https://drive.google.com/file/d/1Yc7g50En0GwmHXwVwVaX5X9ZgGpk5ELg/view?usp=sharing)